jantonioavalos/jantonioavalos/src/content/posts/portfolio-search-experience.md

 - Scope search as suggested category filters
 - Special section for shortcuts to the top requested content

-After team review, I used some HTML/CSS to explore the layout.
+During a team reviews, I injected some HTML/CSS to the browser so we could explore some layout options:

 ### 1. Pre-search (Empty state)